robbywillz/GameOfKubes/gok-kafka-flink/readme.md

 $ minikube.exe service kafka-rest-service --url
 ```

-Use postman chrom extension or any REST(HTTP) client to send messages based on above URL and attach the URI:
+Use *Postman - REST Client* Google Chrome extension or any REST(HTTP) client to send messages based on above URL with the URI:
 ```
 http://192.168.99.100:30325/gok-kafka-producer-rest/webapi/myresource
 ```